evanacox/honors-forum-project/docs/language/high_level.md

 Each phase transforms and manipulates the representation of the previous, moving it's internal representation of the program the human wrote closer and closer to machine code.

 ## Phases
-Articles going into much more depth on each of these will be published later, these are the 10,000ft view of the phases and what they do.
+Articles going into much more depth on each of these will be published later, these are a very general overview of each phase and what they do.

 ### Source Code
 As mentioned in the previous article, source code is quite literally text in a `.txt` file, just with a different file name.